lmorchard/blog.decafbad.com/_posts/2005-10-10-urban-birdsong-copyright-and-cores-of-culture.markdown

 Anyway, in the end, with all this DRM crap and treating the audience as a gang of criminals, I just want to know that I can opt out.
 You want to copy protect your refried crap to the point where it'll be illegible in 10 years and lost forever when your business model goes under?
 Fine.
 Just leave the rest of us out of it and get your hands off my computer.

 Whenever I get around to writing and releasing the stories in my head, they'll be *released*.
-And in the meantime, I'll continue paying more and more attention to the people who get itâ€”it'll be their birdsong that I'll be repeating.
+And in the meantime, I'll continue paying more and more attention to the people who get it—it'll be their birdsong that I'll be repeating.

 <!-- tags: music copyright culture drm copyfight -->